Aston Martin DB7 Vantage V12 For Sale

 are now just too out of date - including the Becker NAV upgrade.

-and brightness and blends in perfectly well.
+and brightness and blends in perfectly.
+Another example of my obsessive nature

 I